Elizabeth Butler, Duchess of Ormond: Marriage and children

-As a consequence of the marriage, the Ormond estate, as her grandfather, the 10th Earl, had owned it, was reunited.
+As a consequence of the marriage, the Ormond estate was reunited as her grandfather, the 10th Earl, had owned it.
 Elizabeth and James went to live in Kilkenny Castle, while her grandfather-in-law, the 11th Earl resided at Ormonde Castle at Carrick-on-Suir where he died on 24 February 1633.
 Elizabeth became Countess of Ormond as her husband succeeded to the earldom.
 In 1634 her eldest son, Thomas was born in Kilkenny Castle.

 Irish wars

 On the outbreak of the Irish Rebellion of 1641, while her husband took command of the king's army in Dublin, she was living at Carrick-on-Suir where she was soon surrounded by the insurgents.
 She later moved to Kilkenny Castle and continued to stay there even when Kilkenny became the capital of the Catholic Confederation.
 She sheltered Protestant refugees and kept them in the castle.

 She became Marchioness of Ormond on her husband's promotion on 30 August 1642.
 In that same year she was allowed to rejoin her husband in Dublin.
 Their last two children, John and Mary, were born in Dublin while they stayed there together.
 In the city she continued to help refugees.
 When the city appeared to be menaced by a siege by the Confederates after Owen Roe O'Neill's victory in the Battle of Benburb in June 1646, she also helped to reinforce Dublin's defences.

 She accompanied her husband to England in 1647 after he surrendered Dublin to the parliamentary forces.
 As in 1648 he renewed his support for the royalist cause, Lady Ormond moved to Caen, France, where she arrived on 23 June 1648 with all her five children.
 From September 1648 to December 1650 her husband was again in Ireland where he tried to reunite the Irish in the fight against the Parliamentarians.
 The family was short of money.
-In 1652, Lady Ormond and her children returned to England to plead with Cromwell for income from the land she owned.
+In 1652, Lady Ormond and her children returned to England in August 1652 to plead with Cromwell for income from the land she owned.
 She managed to obtain a pension of £2000 per year under the condition that she would not correspond with her husband.

 In 1653 while in Dublin she helped her husband's brother-in-law, the Viscount Muskerry who stood accused of the murder of Protestant refugees in 1642.
-The went to see Chief Justice Lowther who gave her legal advice for Muskerry.
+They went to see Chief Justice Lowther who gave her legal advice for Muskerry.
 This helped him to convince the court of his innocence and he was acquitted.

 In 1655 she returned to Ireland accompanied by her younger children and lived at her home in Dunmore, County Kilkenny.